kwalczak80/Clonmel-Hiking-Club/README.md

 <ul><li><strong>First-time User Goals</strong>
   <ul>
   <li>The website has to be easy to and intuitive to use,</li>
-  <li>The website has to work well on mobile phones, tables and desktops,</li>
+  <li>The website has to work well on mobile phones, ipads, tables and desktops,</li>
   <li>The website is visually attractive,</li>
-  <li>As the website is displayed on one page all sections are clearly visually separated.</li>
+  <li>As the website is displayed on a single page all sections are clearly visually separated.</li>
   </ul>
   </ul>
 <h2>User Stories</h2>